nchilla/tractatus-tree/README.md

 * **On the web** I want to experiment with both informative and experimental digital formats to map/present propositions.

+## Wall Spaghetti:

+Here are some ideas I've thrown around so far — I'll build the first by Wednesday 11/18.
+See [my inspirations](#user-content-ways-other-people-have-tried-this) for context.

 ## Typography